Chart Types

 Type Description Negative Values

-donut Pie/donut chart using conic-gradient No
+donut Pie/donut chart No

 stacked-bar Horizontal bars with stacked segments No